 offering a long list of regularly rotating taps, tap takeover

-events, a great bottle beer selection and German inspired street food.
+events, a great bottle beer selection and pizza.

 A short stroll away you will find a local's favourite, The Fitz